 3/4 cup shredded coconut (or to taste)

 1. Mix pineapple, mandarin oranges, Cool Whip, sour cream, marshmallows, and shredded coconut together in a bowl.
 Cover bowl with plastic wrap and refrigerate until flavors blend.
 Refrigerate for at least 2 hours.
-Taste even better when chilled overnight.
+Tastes even better when chilled overnight.

 Tips & Tricks